The Truth About TDS: Why It’s Misleading for Water Quality and How Installing Water Filters Can Help

 1. High TDS ≠ Unsafe Water

-A glass of mineral-rich Himalayan spring water can show high TDS, but it’s perfectly healthy.
+• A glass of mineral-rich Himalayan spring water can show high TDS but is perfectly healthy.
+Many essential minerals raise TDS but improve health.

 2. Low TDS ≠ Pure Water

-Water with low TDS might still contain harmful contaminants like pesticides, bacteria, or lead—which TDS meters can’t detect.
+• Water with low TDS might still contain harmful contaminants like pesticides, bacteria, or lead—which TDS meters can’t detect.
+Distilled water has almost zero TDS but isn’t ideal for daily consumption because it lacks essential minerals.

 3. TDS Doesn’t Measure Toxicity

-A TDS reading of 200 ppm doesn’t tell you whether it’s mostly healthy calcium or dangerous heavy metals.
+• A TDS reading of 200 ppm doesn’t tell you whether it’s mostly healthy calcium or dangerous heavy metals.
+In other words, TDS is a quantity measurement, not a quality measurement.

 What is the Ideal TDS Level in Drinking Water?

-50–300 ppm – Optimal taste, good balance of minerals.
+• 50–300 ppm: Optimal taste, good balance of minerals.

-300–500 ppm – Acceptable for drinking but may taste slightly salty.
+• 300–500 ppm: Acceptable for drinking but may taste slightly salty.

-Over 500 ppm – Not recommended for long-term use without filtration.
+• Over 500 ppm: Not recommended for long-term use without filtration.

-But again—these numbers are only guidelines for taste, not safety.
+These numbers are only guidelines for taste, not safety.
 True water quality requires more advanced testing for contaminants, not just TDS.

 Why Most People Misuse the TDS Water Test